 Three things can happen:

-2. Oil and dead skin-cells can get stuck behind stiffened blackheads and skin that has been pulled tight.
+2. Excess oil accumulation can get stuck behind stiffened blackheads and skin that has been pulled tight from dehydration, creating "closed comedones.

-It’s especially important to know the difference between “closed comedones” and “milia”.
+It’s important to know the difference between “closed comedones” and “milia”.

-3. Impactions block oil and dead skin-cells from being properly purged.
+3. Irritation from any source can inflame impactions that block oil and dead skin-cells from being properly released.

-These issues are even more problematic for those over the age of 30 as the skin the produces fewer protective substances and as fine lines and wrinkles cause more chance for obstruction within the pores.
+These issues are even more problematic for those over the age of 30 as the skin the produces fewer protective substances, and as fine lines and wrinkles cause more chance for obstruction of pore openings, the loss of elasticity can also cause pores to lose their ability to empty themselves properly as they sag with the rest of the skin.

 When it comes to taking care of your adult acne, breakouts, and blemishes, a well-established skincare routine with lab-formulated products is essential to restore hydration and balance to your skin.
 So, what can you do if you have adult acne or are typically oily but find yourself with dryness?